delabassee/java-lab/lab2-conf-vm.md

  `chmod 400 ~/Downloads/ssh-key-2021-xxx.key`

-You will get a message saying "The authenticity of host '158.xxx.xxx.xxx' can't be established…", you can ignore it by typing **yes**.
+You will get a message saying _"The authenticity of host '158.xxx.xxx.xxx' can't be established…"_, you can ignore it by typing **yes**.
 You are now connected to your OCI instance!

-💡 You can ignore the _"LC___CTYPE: cannot change locale…"_ warning, this will be corrected in the next step.
+💡 You can also ignore the _"LC-CTYPE: cannot change locale…"_ warning, it will be fixed shortly